-With a name full of the weight of Mormon heritage, it's not surprising to find Thomas Wirthlin McConkie's pedigree includes Bruce R. McConkie, a former apostle and Mormon scriptorian, and Elder Joseph B. Wirthlin, another beloved apostle.
+With a name full of the weight of Latter-day Saint heritage, it's not surprising to find Thomas Wirthlin McConkie's pedigree includes Bruce R. McConkie, a former apostle and scriptorian, and Elder Joseph B. Wirthlin, another beloved apostle.

-However, what is surprising is this man's story of how he left Mormonism, traveled to different countries, found Buddism, then came back to Mormonism after almost 20 years.
+However, what is surprising is this man's story of how he left the Church, traveled to different countries, found Buddism, then came back to full membership after almost 20 years.

 "I found out three hours, five minutes later," he says on NPR, referring to his parent's reaction.